Louis E. Burnham

 Louis Everett Burnham (September 29, 1915 – February 12, 1960) was an African-American activist and journalist.
-From his college days, and continuing through adulthood, he was involved in activities emphasizing racial equality, through various left-wing organizations, campaigns and publications in both the northern and southern United States, particularly in New York City and Birmingham, Alabama.
+He was involved in activities emphasizing racial equality, through various left-wing organizations, campaigns and publications in both the northern and southern United States, particularly in New York City and Birmingham, Alabama.

 Biography

 Childhood and education

 Louis Everett Burnham was born in Harlem, in New York City, although some sources have him born in Barbados.
 His parents were Charles Breechford Burnham and Louise St. Clair Williams Burnham, immigrants from Barbados.
-Louis was a cousin of future Guyanese Prime Minister Forbes Burnham.
+Louise was a cousin of future Guyanese Prime Minister Forbes Burnham.
 He grew up in a household with a strong racial consciousness, as his mother was a follower of the black nationalist and Pan-Africanist Marcus Garvey, and owned stock in Garvey's Black Star Line.
-She worked as a hairdresser, and ran a rotating credit association, a system known as "partners," or "partnerhand" in the Caribbean, during the interwar period.
+She worked as a hairdresser and ran a rotating credit association, a system known as "partners," or "partnerhand" in the Caribbean, during the interwar period.
 She raised Louis in a brownstone at 253 West 139th Street on Harlem's Strivers' Row that she bought with her savings.
 His father worked as a building superintendent.
 Both parents were churchgoers.
-Burnham's daughter recalled growing up with her parents and grandparents as being in "a close family."
+Burnham's daughter recalled growing up with her parents and grandparents, in "a close family."

 In 1932, Burnham graduated from Townsend High School.
 By his college years, he was an accomplished violinist, and some ten years later was credited with the lyrics for a song on which his brother, Charles St. Clair Burnham, one year older, held the copyright.
-He was regularly on the Dean's List at City College of New York (CCNY), where he was able to stay solvent by writing papers for middle-class white students on a variety of subjects.
+He was regularly on the Dean's List at City College of New York (CCNY), where he was able to stay solvent by writing papers for middle-class White students on a variety of subjects.
 During this period he was executive director of the Harlem Youth Congress.
-Burnham studied social science at CCNY, having matriculated in 1932.
+Burnham studied social science at CCNY.
 As a college student, he became interested in the civil rights movement.
-He helped organize the American Student Union (ASU), a mostly white youth organization, and was president of the Frederick Douglass Society, the Black student organization.
-During Burnham's leadership of the Frederick Douglass Society, pressure from that organization pushed CCNY to create its first course in African-American history, whose instructor, Dr. Max Yergan, was the first Black faculty member ever to teach at CCNY.
+He helped organize the American Student Union (ASU), a mostly White youth organization, and was president of the Frederick Douglass Society, the Black student organization.
+During Burnham's leadership of the Frederick Douglass Society, pressure from that organization pushed CCNY to create its first course in African-American history, whose instructor, Dr. Max Yergan, was CCNY's first Black faculty member.